 - Provides managers with the basis for allocating resources

-- Information provided the budget enables managers to estimate and anticipate financial results / future commitments
+- Information provided by the budget enables managers to estimate and anticipate financial results / future commitments